Pyomo/pyomo/doc/OnlineDocs/contribution_guide.rst

 fixes and minor enhancements to existing Pyomo functionality should be made in the appropriate files in the Pyomo code base.

+We refer to the modules that form the foundation of the Pyomo environment as ``pyomo`` core.
+This includes the base expression systems, modeling components, model compilers, and solver interfaces.
+The core development team has committed to maintaining these capabilities, adhering to the strictest policies for testing and backwards compatibility.

 Larger features, new modeling components, or experimental functionality should be placed in one of Pyomo's extension namespaces, described below.

 Namespaces for Contributed and Experimental Code
 ++++++++++++++++++++++++++++++++++++++++++++++++

-Pyomo has a long history of supporting community-developed extensions.
+Pyomo has a long history of encouraging and distributing community-developed extensions.
 Historically, all such contributions were placed under the ``pyomo.contrib`` namespace.
 This structure allowed new modeling tools and algorithms to be shared quickly, but over time it became difficult for users